Norma-99/WeatherChatbot/README.md

 To do so, first give the script execute permissions: `chmod +x execute.sh`

-Then execute the file `./execute.sh`
+Then execute the file `./execute.sh` and wait for 30 seconds so it all initializes.